datopia/pixyll/_drafts/db.md

 layout: post
 title:  Blockchains as Information Systems
 author: Moe Aboulkheir
-summary: Blockchains positioned as application deployment targets must confront the ubiquity of highly-structured information in all but the most trivial applications.
-Expensive, crude or ad-hoc approaches to modelling, storing and retrieving data are typical in the blockchain space.
+summary: Blockchains positioned as application deployment targets must confront the ubiquity and volumme of highly-structured information in all but the most trivial applications.
+Expensive, crude or ad-hoc approaches to modeling, storing and retrieving data are typical in the blockchain space.
 This need not be the case.
 ---

 # Axioms